 A positive result contraindicates the vaccine due to the risk of a severe reaction.
 It does not indicate the patient is immune to TB.

-It is also protective against leprosy (caused by a NTM) and is a treatment in bladder cancer.
+It is also protective against leprosy (caused by a non-tuberculous mycobacterium) and is a treatment in bladder cancer.

 Latent TB is variably treated depending on a number of patient factors.

-With the exceptions discussed below, active TB is managed with rifampicin, isoniazid, pyrazinamide and ethambutol for 2 months followed by rifampicin and isoniazid for 4 months.
+Active TB without evidence of CNS involvement is managed with isoniazid (with pyridoxine), rifampicin, pyrazinamide and ethambutol for 2 months followed by rifampicin and isoniazid for 4 months.

 This is termed the standard recommended regimen (2HRZE, 4HR).

-Meningeal TB is treated with rifampicin and isoniazid for 12 months whilst pyrazinamide and ethambutol are given for 2 months (2HRZE, 10HR).
+CNS TB is treated with isoniazid (with pyridoxine) and rifampicin for 12 months whilst pyrazinamide and ethambutol are given for the first 2 months (2HRZE, 10HR).

 DOT involves direct supervision of patients during treatment for TB.
 It is thought to improve engagement and adherence with therapy.

 Certain groups are thought to find greater benefit from DOT, these include alcoholics, homeless people and those with a history of poor adherence.